Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Collider analysis

 Furthermore, we calculate the statistical significance of the heavy Higgs-boson resonance in the $m_{hh}$ distributions.
 This gives an indication of the sensitivity to $\lahhH$.
 For this calculation we follow the same procedure as before, but now calculating the significance of the full RxSM $\mhh$ distribution with respect to the RxSM prediction omitting the heavy Higgs-boson contribution.
-The results are given in the two right-most columns of \cref{tab: dist_mhh_e+e-_Zh1h1_Zbbbb_C} as $Z^{(0),r}_{Zhh}$ at tree level and $Z^{(1),r}_{Zhh}$ at one loop.
+The results are given in the two right-most columns of \cref{tab: dist_mhh_e+e-_Zh1h1_Zbbbb_C} as $Z^{(0),\text{r}}_{Zhh}$ at tree level and $Z^{(1),\text{r}}_{Zhh}$ at one loop.
 As expected from our description of the differential cross-sections, BP1 and BP4 yield only marginal values for this significance.
-BP2 reaches values slightly below~3, and BP3 yields significances moderately above~5.
+BP2 reaches values slightly below 3, and BP3 yields significances close to~6.
 The overall differences between the tree-level and one-loop results are small.
 These results indicate that at least for some parts of the RxSM parameter space favoured by a SFOEWPT a high-energy $e^+e^-$ collider may have access to the BSM trilinear scalar coupling $\lahhH$.
 Apart from significances, we also show in \cref{tab: dist_mhh_e+e-_Zh1h1_Zbbbb_C} our approximation for the detector efficiency, $\mathcal{A}_{Zhh}\times\epsilon_b$.
-One can see that this value is independent of the BP and of being evaluated at tree level or at one loop, as could be expected, with values around $\sim63\%$.
+We found that for the considered points at tree level and one loop the difference between the values of $\mathcal{A}_{Zhh}\times\epsilon_b$ for our benchmark points is below the numerical uncertainty of $\sim 0.5\%$ with values around $\sim 60\%$.
+This is related to the fact that the relative differences between the values of $\siZhh$ for the BPs, also before applying cuts, are small.